 Is as a dead leaf’s in the owlet light

 When it would seek in Hesper’s setting sphere

 A radiant death, a fiery sepulchre,

-The head in the photographed image resembles another painting specifically identified as coming from the 1934 sale, Head of a Girl.
+The head in the photographed image resembles another painting specifically identified on the sales website as coming from the 1934 sale, Head of a woman.
 (Possible lot 57, ‘Head of a girl singing.’)

 LOCATION: BOTH WORKS UNTRACED.